On this page you will

-Now based on a government set Fuel Benefit Charge (FBC) Multiplier - £21,100 for 2013/14 and will increase in subsequent years - the taxable benefit is calculated by taking the CO2 percentage of your car and applying this to the FBC.
+Now based on a government set Fuel Benefit Charge (FBC) Multiplier - £21,700 from April 2014 and will increase in subsequent years - the taxable benefit is calculated by taking the CO2 percentage of your car and applying this to the FBC.

 We suggest you ensure that you are not paying more in taxation than the actual cost of the private fuel used.
 This will depend on your rate of tax and the fuel consumption of the vehicle as well the amount of private miles you travel.
 You can buy a lot of ‘free’ fuel for £141 per month!
 Don’t forget your employer is still having to pay for the fuel and also National Insurance on your Car Fuel Benefit so you could all be better off by not having free fuel at all.